cfdp/cfdp.dk/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.6.6 - 25 April 2018 =
+* Only filter WooCommerce content when on the shop page.
+* Fix Background fallback URL notices.

+= 2.6.5 - 23 April 2018 =
+* Don't use `mime_content_type` for external layouts if it's not available.
+Just check file extensions.
+* Get correct ID for WooCommerce shop page to allow PB to render correctly.
+* Added image fallback url field for background images in row, cell and widget styles.
+* Temporarily remove Jetpack widgets requiring scripts for admin form, until we can reliably enqueue their scripts.
+* Remove loading indicator and display message when loading widget and style forms fail.
+* Allow setting margins around specific widgets.

+= 2.6.4 - 4 April 2018 =
+* Only call widget `enqueue_admin_scripts` function for WP core JS widgets.

+= 2.6.3 - 6 March 2018 =
+* Use `delete_post_meta_by_key` instead of direct DB query to clear old cache renders.
+* Removed special handling for retrieving data from TinyMCE editor fields.
+Just use the field value directly.
+* Show correct preview for current editor when another editor has created an autosave.
+* Use minified CSS files.

+= 2.6.2 - 23 January 2018 =
+* Prevent Gutenberg from taking over existing PB pages.
+* Remove PB metaboxes from Gutenberg editor.

+= 2.6.1 - 18 January 2018 =
+* Switch off output buffering when enqueueing admin scripts.
+* Prevent custom post types from showing in the settings list.
+* Make sure 'SiteOrigin_Panels_Widgets_Layout' exists before setting icon for widgets lists.
+* Hide individual action links when features disabled and prevent editing by clicking directly on spanner when edit row disabled.
+* Adapt PB welcome message when some features not supported.
+* Column width CSS output correctly for locales which use ',' as decimal separator.
+* Fixed prebuilt layout directory items.

+= 2.6.0 - 17 December 2017 =
+* Load prebuilt layout JSON files found in themes!
+* Allow post types with numeric slugs.
+* Add a filter for inline styles.

+= 2.5.16 - 22 November 2017 =
+* Disabled the Content Cache feature until we've resolved all issues and conflicts.

+= 2.5.15 - 17 November 2017 =
+* Don't use deprecated `load` event jQuery function shortcut.
+* Immediately switch to Page Builder if `revertToEditor` feature isn't supported.
+* Fix switching between standard editor and Page Builder.
+* Removed some duplicated jQuery selectors.
+* Prevent error with invalid plugin action links.
+* Add compatibility for new WP core Custom HTML and Media Gallery widgets.

+= 2.5.14 - 6 November 2017 =
+* Content Cache: Add Enqueue hook to allow 3rd parties to enqueue cache friendly assets.
+* Added raw_panels_data flag for layout imports.
+* Save ratio and ratio_direction as row attributes.
+* Add rel="noopener noreferrer" for all 3rd party/unknown links.

 = 2.5.13 - 29 September 2017 =
 * Always enqueue parallax when in cache mode.